HuiziRen1117/Kaggle-Practice/README.md

 Elastic Net Regression has two main parameters: alpha and l1 ratio.
 Then I define two possible sets of data to grid search the best parameter combination
 ![125](https://user-images.githubusercontent.com/38633055/40436625-e8416b0c-5ea2-11e8-8fce-b08a0b3a2e55.PNG)

-From figure above we can see when alpha=0.00055 and l1 ratio=0.95 will give lowest error score.
+From figure above we can see when alpha=0.00055 and l1 ratio=0.95 will give the lowest error score.
 Now Elastic Net Regression model has improved a bit and we run the score again

 ![126](https://user-images.githubusercontent.com/38633055/40436956-a275f6e6-5ea3-11e8-87f8-0be35b01093e.PNG)